tehdb/faker-cli/README.md

 - `-f, --function-name <value>` The name of the function in the module
 - `-p, --parameter [value...]` Function parameters as simple value and/or key-value pairs, separated by semicolons (default: [])
 - `-l, --locale <value>` The locale (default: "en")
-- `--info` display package information
+- `--info` Display package information
-- `--available-modules` display faker modules/functions
+- `--available-modules` Display fakerjs modules/functions
-- `--supported-locales` display supported locales
+- `--supported-locales` Display supported locales
-- `-h, --help` Display help for command
+- `-h, --help` Display help

-> For modules and supported functions see [faker api reference](https://fakerjs.dev/api/)
+> For modules and supported functions see [faker api reference](https://fakerjs.dev/api/)<br />
 > For supported locales see [available locales](https://fakerjs.dev/guide/localization.html#available-locales)

 Generate data using a specific module and function: